 The manufacturers that claim their high-end gazebos, the ones that come at a premium price, can normally be trusted that their gazebos are windproof.

 Why else would you pay top price for something that is just ‘regular’?
-In my reviews I have included whether their claims are actually true, so it’s better that you actually read my reviews before you buy, if windproof is your priority feature.
+In my reviews I have included whether their claims are actually true, so it’s better that you actually read my reviews before you buy, especially if your gazebo must be windproof.

 There are so many brands that claim their gazebos are waterproof and many buyers unknowingly are not, in fact, buying a waterproof gazebo, they are buying an inadequate water resistant or shower proof gazebo.